 What is tongue-tie?

-Tongue-tie occurs when the thin piece of skin under the baby's tongue (the lingual frenulum) is very short and restricts the movement of the tongue.
-The tongue is not free or mobile enough for the baby to attach properly to the breast.
-Tongue-tie occurs in about 5% of people.
-It is three times more common in males than females and can run in families.
+Tongue-tie occurs when the thin membrane under the baby's tongue (called the lingual frenulum) restricts the movement of the tongue.
+In some cases the tongue is not free or mobile enough for the baby to attach properly to the breast.
+Tongue-tie occurs in 4-11% of newborns and is more common in males.

 Why is a tongue-tie a problem for breastfeeding?

 A baby needs to be able to have good tongue function to be able to remove milk from the breast well.
 If the tongue is anchored to the floor of the mouth due to a tongue -tie, the baby cannot do this as well.
 The baby may not be able to take in a full mouthful of breast tissue.
 This can result in ‘nipple-feeding’ because the nipple is not drawn far enough back in the baby’s mouth and constantly rubs against the baby’s hard palate as he feeds.
 As a result, the mother is likely to suffer nipple trauma.

 There are many signs that a baby is having problems with breastfeeding and they may be related to tongue-tie:

 the nipple looks flattened after breastfeeding